wp-plugins/twitterrsswithrt/readme.txt

 the url used in the second of the script includes above to use the .atom or .rss urls because the output from these urls is not recognised by the code in blogger.js.

-This solution uses a service provided by google to conver the .atom feed into a JSON object which is then used with code borrowed from blogger.js to insert the tweets, including the retweets to your `<ul id="twitter_feed_list"/></ul>` element.
+This solution uses a service provided by google to convert the .atom feed into a JSON object which is then used with code borrowed from blogger.js to insert the tweets, including the retweets to your `<ul id="twitter_feed_list"/></ul>` element.

-In fact, we have also given you the ability to put multiple feeds on a single page by allowing you to name the element that will recieve them (see FAQ's).
-Also, by implementing the code in the footer.php file as instructed any where you add the `<ul>` tag the feed will appear.
-This means that if you had your feeds being inserted into a `<ul id="myFeeds"></ul>` on your home page and you then create a blog that also contains this same `<ul>` then the feed will also appear in your blog page.
+In fact, we have also given you the ability to put multiple feeds on a single page by allowing you to provide the name the element that will recieve them when calling our code (see FAQ's).
+Also, by implementing the code in the footer.php file as instructed anywhere you add the `<ul>` tag your feed will appear.
+This means that if you have your feeds being inserted into a `<ul id="myFeeds"></ul>` element on your home page and you then create a blog that also contains this same `<ul>` element then the feed will also appear in your blog page.

 == Installation ==